 The American College of Medical Genetics and Genomics (ACMG) recommends that secondary findings identified in a specific subset of genes associated with medically actionable, inherited disorders be reported for all probands undergoing exome or genome sequencing.
 Please refer to the latest version of the ACMG recommendations for reporting of secondary findings in clinical exome and genome sequencing for complete details of the genes and associated genetic disorders.
 Secondary findings will be included for all exome or genome sequencing reports, unless a family opts-out of receiving this information on the Informed Consent as part of the test requisition form.
-The status of any secondary finding(s) reported for the affected individual will be provided for all relatives included as part of the proband's test; GeneDx does not conduct an independent evaluation of secondary findings in relatives.
-Relatives have the ability to opt-out of receiving secondary findings.
-Secondary findings will be confirmed by an alternate test method when needed.
+The status of any secondary finding(s) reported for the affected individual will be provided for all relatives included as part of the proband's test; GeneDx does not conduct an independent evaluation of secondary findings will be confirmed by an alternate test method when needed.